 As bloggers, we spend a lot of time staring at computer screens, trying to find just the right words to get our points across; needless to say, we’re deeply interested in posts taking a closer look at how we use language (and why).
 We were fascinated by Eating the Pages‘ take on how we use words like “like” and “really” to convince ourselves that we’re having authentic experiences in a world where so much of what we see, do, and know is secondhand.
 Thanks to this post, we’ll be more careful about how often these words creep into our speech and what that means.

-Did you read something in the WordPress.com Reader that you think is Freshly Pressed material?
+What were your favorite posts of the week?
+Did you read something you thought was Freshly Pressed material, but that wasn’t featured?
 Feel free to leave us a link, or tweet us @freshly_pressed.

 For more inspiration, check out our writing challenges, photo challenges, and other blogging tips at The Daily Post; visit our Recommended Blogs; and browse the most popular topics in the Reader.
 For editorial guidelines for Freshly Pressed, read: So You Want To Be Freshly Pressed.

 Nasdaq quotes delayed at least 15 minutes, all others at least 20 minutes.

 Markets are closed on certain holidays.
 Stock Market Holiday List

 By accessing this page, you agree to the following

 Stock quotes supplied by Telekurs USA